-The Perry Initiative partners with medical centers, universities, and high schools to host Perry Outreach Programs for young women in high school, college, and medical school.
+The Perry Initiative partners with medical centers, universities and high schools to host Perry Outreach Programs for young women in high school, college and medical school.
 These day-long programs are held at different locations nationwide throughout the year.
 Participants perform mock orthopaedic surgeries and conduct biomechanical engineering experiments, while also hearing from prominent women engineers and surgeons in the field.

-The Diversity Speakers Series is intended to provide insight and understanding of multicultural issues to the Philadelphia College of Osteopathic Medicine community.
+The Diversity Speakers Series is intended to provide insight and understanding of multicultural issues to the PCOM community.
 This series is designed to introduce an essential component of education in helping audiences consider perspectives other than their own, encouraging civil debate, broadening the basis for critical thought and promoting cultural understanding.
 The Office of Diversity and Community Relations at PCOM strives to provide an avenue to promote ethnic diversity and multicultural awareness through increased interaction with high profile multicultural scholars, dignitaries and personalities on our campus.
 For more information contact us at 215-871-6185.

-When Cultures Meet is a one-day workshop which blends dynamic merging culture exercises, thought-provoking strategic frameworks, and concrete application activities.
+When Cultures Meet is a one-day workshop which blends dynamic merging culture exercises, thought-provoking strategic frameworks and concrete application activities.
 The workshop answers the question: How do we meet the challenge of combining unique strengths of the parts to create a more powerful and effective whole?

 After a day of engaging, thought-provoking exercises where participants are able to get a better understanding of what other people in the organization are facing, they walk away with: